*Per SanDisk themselves - SanDisk Ultra has an 'undefined' write speed (most likely ≤ 50 MB/s)

 Sandisk Extreme Pro memory cards offer UHS-II speeds (up to 300MB/s) and are physically different (will get to that part here in a minute).
 The UHS-I version of the pro card is 170MB/s (and significantly less expensive).

-Now, lets dive in the differences between the Ultra and Extreme cards!
+Now, let's dive into the differences between the Ultra and Extreme cards!

 The Sandisk Ultra SD card is a more affordable choice for people who do not require high performance.
 The Sandisk Extreme SD card, on the other hand, is more expensive and offers outstanding performance for people who are into photography or videography and for those who need high-speed storage space.